-This policy helps us to reduce levels of ticketless travel and make our services fair for everyone.
-The vast majority of our customers do purchase the right ticket and this helps us invest in improving services for us all.
+This policy helps us reduce the number of people who travel without a ticket, and make our services fair for everyone.
+The vast majority of our customers do buy the right ticket, which helps us invest in improving services for all.

 Buy before you board

-We make buying a ticket before you board as easy as possible - at our stations, online, over the phone and at self-service ticket machines.
-At stations where there's no option to buy a ticket, we make sure that customers are able to buy the best value fares on the train instead.
+We make buying a ticket before you board as easy as possible - at stations, online, over the phone and at self-service ticket machines.
+At stations where there's no facility to buy a ticket, we make sure that customers can buy the best value fares on the train instead.

 Travelling with an invalid ticket

 If you travel with an invalid ticket you'll have to pay the difference in price.
-If you're travelling with an Advance ticket that's different to the one booked, you'll need to buy a full new ticket.
+If you travel with an Advance ticket on a service that's different to the one booked, you'll need to buy a full new ticket.